chef/chef-web-docs/chef_master/source/setup_visibility_chef_automate.rst

 In addition to forwarding Chef run data to Automate, Chef server will send messages to Chef Automate whenever an action is taken on a Chef server object, such as when a cookbook is uploaded to the Chef server or when a user edits a role.

-To enable this feature, add the following settings to ``/etc/opscode/chef-server.rb`` on the Chef server:
+To enable this feature on Chef Server versions 12.13 and below, add the following settings to ``/etc/opscode/chef-server.rb`` on the Chef server:

 .. code-block:: ruby